 In CQL, a term can be a single token or a phrase, i.e. tokens separated by spaces.
-If a term contains spaces, it needs to be quoted.
+If a single term contains spaces, it needs to be quoted.

-CLARIN-FCS requires Endpoints to be able to parse all of CQL and, if they don't support a certain CQL feature, to generate the appropriate error message (see section SRU/CQL).
-Especially, if an Endpoint only supports Basic Search, it MUST NOT silently accept gueries that include CQL features besides term-only and terms combined with boolean operator queries, i.e. queries involving context sets, etc.
+Endpoints MUST be able to parse all of CQL.
+If they don't support a certain CQL feature, they MUST generate an appropriate error message (see section SRU/CQL).
+Especially, if an Endpoint only supports Basic Search, it MUST NOT silently accept queries that include CQL features besides term-only and terms combined with boolean operator queries, i.e. queries involving context sets, etc.